If you are a Medicare

 ) that must be paid in addition to your Medicare

-Part D premium (if you are enrolled in a Medicare prescription drug plan) and
+Part D premium (if you are enrolled in a Medicare prescription drug plan or Medicare Advantage plan that includes drug coverage) and

 your Medicare Part B premium.

 not pay your Part D IRMAA, after a 3-month grace period, Medicare will notify your Medicare Part D plan and your Part D plan can “involuntarily" disenroll

 you from your Medicare plan - and you can be without prescription drug coverage

 for the remainder of the year unless you can use a Special Enrollment Period

 to join another Medicare Part D or Medicare Advantage plan - or you can show "good cause

 " of why you did not pay your IRMAA on a timely basis.